BetterThanTomorrow/joyride/examples/README.md

 * Using the `joyride.core/extension-context` to push disposables on its `subscriptions` array.
 Making VS Code dispose of them when Joyride is deactivated.
 * A re-runnable recipe to avoid re-registering the event handler.
 (By disposing it and then re-register.)

+## Create a Hover Provider

+In [examples/.joyride/src/problem_hover.cljs](examples/.joyride/src/problem_hover.cljs) there's a Hover Provider which can be activated from the template [user_activate.cljs](#user_activatecljs).
+It creates an extra Diagnostics item in the hover.
+It is registered after a significant delay (5 seconds) to make sure this hover item goes at the very top of the hover

+It's a workaround for this issue on Calva: https://github.com/BetterThanTomorrow/calva/issues/2001

 ## Create a Webview

 `webview/example.cljs`